corda/corda-docs/content/en/docs/corda-enterprise/4.7/node/archiving/archiving-setup.md

 * After 'delete-vault' has been run using the '--record' option.
 * After 'restore-snapshot' has been run using the '--record' option.

-## Archive Service Command Line Tool
+## Archive Service command-line tool

-The command line tool is a 'fat-jar' that can be executed directly using the `java -jar` option
+The command-line tool is a 'fat-jar' that can be executed directly using the `java -jar` option.

 ```text
 $ java -jar corda-tools-archive-service-1.0.jar --help